 DESMI (Desarrollo Económico y Social de los Mexicanos Indígenas) is an organization committed to the economic and social development of Indigenous Mexicans.
 Formed in Chiapas in 1969, it works to improve the livelihoods of rural populations and defend the rights of smallholder farmers.
-Their vision is to be an organization of women and men devoted to the construction of Lekil Kuxlejal-Ich’el ta muk’ (Living well and with great respect).
-This is a concept from Mayan culture, of dignified living in harmony with each other and the environment.
+Its vision is to be an organization of women and men devoted to the construction of Lekil Kuxlejal-Ich’el ta muk’ (“Living well and with great respect.”)
+From Mayan culture, this is a concept of dignified living in harmony with each other and the environment.

-Importantly, the communities that DESMI supports have not suffered from hunger during Covid-19 and have been able to feed themselves with healthy produce throughout the pandemic.
+Importantly, the communities that DESMI supports have not suffered from hunger during COVID-19 and have been able to feed themselves with healthy produce from nearby farms.
 This is a significant achievement for the organization, as it demonstrates the potential of agroecology to sustain entire communities in times of vulnerability.

 DESMI continues to adopt new strategies to help farming families maintain access to healthy and diverse foods, and deepen their production, commercialization and distribution practices.
-Communities receive peer-to-peer training in cooperative commercialisation of small enterprises such as bakeries, beekeeping, canning etc. The COVID-19 crisis has increased interest in local medicinal plants and their uses, as they have been central in maintaining the health of the rural populations.
-DESMI seeks to systematize and visibilize the ancestral and agroecological knowledge of Indigenous and peasant communities -- as part of their “ongoing struggle to defend the essence of life in Chiapas.”
+Communities receive peer-to-peer training in the cooperative commercialization of small enterprises such as bakeries, beekeeping, canning, etc. The COVID-19 crisis has increased interest in local medicinal plants and their uses, as they have been central to maintaining the health of rural populations.

 If you are interested in supporting this project please use the form to the right to submit an inquiry.